3bdalla3adil/3bdalla3adil/README.md

 - 👋 Hi, I’m @3bdalla3adil
-- 👀 I’m interested in all electronic related stuff
+- 👀 I’m interested in all electronics and related stuff
-- 🌱 I’m currently learning flutter mobile development framework
+- 🌱 I’m currently learning android mobile development .
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at :
 - Gmail    : 3bdalla995@gmail.com